-Were you recently involved in an accident with a large truck in Gainesville, FL?
+Were you recently involved in an accident with a large truck near Gainesville, FL?
 Contact Allen Law Firm P.A. for immediate support and to learn about your potential legal options for recovery.

-Our experienced Gainesville truck accident lawyers can help you identify who’s responsible for your injuries and work to hold them financially accountable for the consequences.
+Our experienced Gainesville truck accident lawyers near you, like Bill Allen, can help you identify who’s responsible for your injuries and work to hold them financially accountable for the consequences.

 We offer a free initial case evaluation, so don’t hesitate to call us to schedule yours today.